Hamburger

 Method

-Refrigerate raw ground beef patties in airtight containers or wrapped tightly
+Refrigerate raw ground beef patties in an airtight container or wrapped tightly in plastic wrap on the coldest shelf

 Duration

-2-3 days for raw patties; 3-4 days for cooked patties
+2-3 days for raw patties; 3-4 days for cooked hamburgers

 Pro Tips

-- Store patties on the coldest shelf of refrigerator (below 40°F)
+- Store on the lowest shelf of the refrigerator to prevent drips onto other foods

-- Allow cooked patties to cool completely before refrigerating
+- Allow cooked burgers to cool to room temperature before refrigerating

 Origin & Heritage